NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 be able to publish the dry-run DS record.
 If the parent accepts DS records from the child, the child needs to provide the dry-run DS record.
-If the parent does not accept DS records and generates the DS records from the DNSKEY, support for generating the dry-run DS record when needed should be added to the parent if dry-run DNSSEC is a desirable feature.
+If the parent does not accept DS records and generates the DS records from the DNSKEY, support for generating the dry-run DS record, when needed, should be added to the parent if dry-run DNSSEC is a desirable feature.

 When the child zone operator wants to complete the DNSSEC deployment, the